steveluscher/zero-to-graphql/zero-phoenix/README.md

     ```

     Note:  The GraphQL query is responding with same response but different shape
-           within the GraphiQL browser because Elixir Maps performs no ordering on insertion.
+           within the GraphiQL browser because Elixir Maps perform no ordering on insertion.

 ## Tutorial Installation